 In extreme circumstances, your best option out of debt may be to file for bankruptcy.
 Chapter 7 bankruptcy fully discharges allowable debts.
 Chapter 13 may mean a tax repayment plan after a reduction in your debt owed.
 Find out if bankruptcy is the right option for you.

 Statute of Limitations

 The IRS has a statute of limitations of 10 years to collect all payments and penalties from taxpayers.
 In some cases, a tax attorney or CPA may be able to help you navigate the 10-year period for your debt.
 This can be tricky and requires a lot of paperwork, so don’t rely on this method to get out from under debt without the right team.

 If you can prove you were the victim of a fraudulent investment operation, known as a Ponzi scheme, that wiped out your savings, you can have your debt reduced by 30% to 40% and set up a payment plan to resolve your tax debt.

-If you inherited tax debt from a spouse, your situation may qualify for innocent spouse relief.
-You must prove your spouse incorrectly reported his or her income or deductions and you had no knowledge of this to qualify for this program.
+If you inherited tax debt from a spouse, your situation might qualify for innocent spouse relief.
+You must prove your spouse incorrectly reported his or her income or deductions, and you had no knowledge of this to qualify for this program.